maximilian-ho/how-we-teach-ourselves/embracing_boredom.md

 # Embracing boredom
-Instead of consuming entertainment, we embrace boredom.
+Instead of consuming entertainment, we embrace boredom by doing nothing.